Jack Dorsey hacked: What did the hack on Twitter remind us of?

 The details of Friday's hack have not been revealed, but tweets from Dorsey's account appear to have been posted using a service called Cloudhopper.

-Twitter acquired a startup called Cloudhopper in 2010, The app allows users to post tweets from their phone via SMS or text messages without logging into Twitter.
-If Jack Dorsey had enabled Cloudhopper, it may have allowed hackers to post from his account without having to steal his Twitter password.
-There were also indications that they gained access to his number of his phone, through a technique called SIM-swapping, instead of his Twitter account.
+Twitter acquired a startup called Cloudhopper in 2010.
+The app allows users to post tweets from their phone via SMS or text messages without connecting to Twitter.
+If Jack Dorsey had enabled Cloudhopper, this could have allowed hackers to post from his account without having to steal his Twitter password.
+There were also indications that they gained access to his mobile phone number through a technique called SIM-swapping, instead of his Twitter account.

 Cloudhopper is not an accidental, malicious third-party application.
 It has long been integrated into Twitter itself.
 Surely no one knows if Dorsey could have prevented the attack by disabling it.